viniciusbe/happy/README.md

 ---

-<p align="center"> happy is a web/mobile application to map orphanages and make it easier to visit many children
+<p align="center"> happy is a web/mobile application to map orphanages and make it easier to visit and make a lot of children happier
     <br>
 </p>